 Icing

-Add the powdered sugar, cinnamon, butter, maple syrup, and vanilla extract into a medium bowl.
+Add the 2 cups powdered sugar, ½ teaspoon cinnamon, 3 tablespoons butter, 1 tablespoon real maple syrup, and 1 teaspoon vanilla extract into a medium bowl.
 Beat using the hand mixer on low until most of the powdered sugar is worked into the icing.

 Turn the mixer to medium and continue to beat until the icing is smooth.

-Using an angled spatula, evenly spread over the cooled cake and top with the chopped pecans.
+Using an angled spatula, evenly spread over the cooled cake and top with the ½ cup chopped pecans.

 Notes